 When pianist André Watts walked onto the stage of the brand-new Davies Symphony Hall on November 23, 1980, more than 2,500 people witnessed the birth of what is now internationally recognized as a remarkable success story: San Francisco Performances.

-In 35 years we have presented hundreds of acclaimed and emerging touring artists in classical chamber music and recitals, contemporary dance and jazz to complement the Bay Area’s own live performing arts.
+In the succeeding years SFP has presented hundreds of acclaimed and emerging international artists in classical chamber music and recitals, contemporary dance and jazz to complement the Bay Area’s own live performing arts.

-From a first season of just seven performances, our seasons have grown significantly to now feature more than 60 mainstage performances, and we are proud to have presented over 100 important debuts and premieres.
-In addition, there are dozens of arts education and community outreach programs that take San Francisco Performances and our artists beyond the footlights directly into schools and neighborhoods.
+From a first season of just seven performances, SFP’s annual seasons have grown significantly and now feature more than 60 mainstage performances, and boast a record of more than 100 important debuts and premieres in nearly four decades.
+In addition, dozens of arts education and community outreach programs that take San Francisco Performances and its artists beyond the footlights directly into schools and neighborhoods.

 Artists whom San Francisco Performances has introduced in San Francisco recital debuts include cellist Yo-Yo Ma, violinist Anne-Sophie Mutter, pianists Evgeny Kissin, András Schiff, Mitsuko Uchida and Ivo Pogorelich, soprano Dawn Upshaw, violinist Gidon Kremer, violist Yuri Bashmet, and bassist Edgar Meyer, to name just a few.
 Important San Francisco debuts in dance include the Paul Taylor Dance Company, Ballet Preljocaj from France, Sweden's Cullberg Ballet and Batsheva from Israel.